Nevuqe/developer-portal/about/index.md

 title: About UQC
 ---

-UQC is a groundbreaking new kernel which utilizes elements of the FreeBSD kernel to provide a stunningly smooth user experience.
-It provides a singular UI toolkit and amazing speed to the user.
+UQC utilizes elements of FreeBSD to provide a stunningly smooth user experience.
+UQC provides incredible performance, alongside refined security to the user.

-### Features
+### Inital Details

 UQC is established on the foundations and framework of FreeBSD, delivering incredible stability and support with applications and services.

-To improve, we have introduced modern programming principles and beliefs into UQC.
+To improve upon this base, we have introduced modern programming principles and beliefs into UQC.
 We have kept a minimalistic design attitude toward our code.
-Therefore decreasing the number of files, services and drivers included in the base kernel - diminishing space and expanding the amount of free memory and drive space for more important tasks.
+Therefore decreasing the number of files, services and drivers included in the base system - extending space and expanding the amount of free memory and drive space on the system.

-The features of UQC are designed to work together to create a powerful kernel.
-Some additional features of UQC include:
+The features of UQC are designed to work together to create a powerful framework for a groundbreaking operating system.
+Main features of UQC include:

-* Security over Linux/XNU/Windows
+* Security over Linux/XNU/Windows/FreeBSD-Current
 * High Performance and Reliability
 * Extensive Hardware Compatibility
 * Compatibility of Software (40,000+ Ported Software)